m2de/aiaml/spec.md

 - **Example**: Run one command and have the memory system working with my AI assistant
 - **Expectation**: No complex configuration, works out-of-the-box, clear documentation for any optional features

-#### Shared Memory Service
-**As a human user, I want to run the memory system as a shared service** so that multiple AI agents and applications can access the same memory store without conflicts.

-- **Example**: Run AIAML as a remote server that my coding assistant, writing helper, and personal AI can all connect to
-- **Expectation**: All AI agents share the same memory context, enabling seamless collaboration and consistency

-#### Secure Remote Access
-**As a human user, I want remote memory connections to be secured with authentication** so that my personal memories are protected from unauthorized access.

-- **Example**: Set an API key environment variable and only allow remote connections with valid authentication
-- **Expectation**: Local connections work without authentication for convenience, but remote connections require proper credentials

 #### Privacy Control
 **As a human user, I want my memories stored locally on my device** so that I maintain complete control over my personal information and conversation history.